ArduPilot/ardupilot_wiki/common/source/docs/common-canbus-setup-advanced.rst

 After the change to protocol the autopilot has to be rebooted for the changes to take place.

+.. note:: only devices matching the selected protocol can be connected to a given CAN bus.
+Mixing of different protocol devices on a single CAN bus is not allowed.

 CAN ESCs
 ========